NativeScript/docs-v7/getting-started/chapter-5.md

 Pretty cool, huh?
 The ability to use npm modules greatly expands the number of things you're able to do in a NativeScript app.
 Need to compose emails in your app?
 Try out the [NativeScript email plugin](https://www.npmjs.com/package/nativescript-email).
 Need to use the clipboard in your app?
 Try out the [NativeScript clipboard plugin](https://www.npmjs.com/package/nativescript-clipboard).

-If you're looking for NativeScript plugins start by doing a [search for “NativeScript” on npm](https://www.npmjs.com/search?q=nativescript).
+If you're looking for NativeScript plugins start by [searching for NativeScript on npm](https://www.npmjs.com/search?q=nativescript).
 If you don't find the plugin you need, you can [request the plugin on our ideas portal](https://nativescript.ideas.aha.io/), or you can take a stab at [creating the plugin yourself](https://docs.nativescript.org/plugins).

 Between NativeScript modules, npm modules, and NativeScript plugins, the NativeScript framework provides a lot of functionality you can use to build your next app.
 However, we've yet to talk about NativeScript's most powerful feature: the ability to directly access iOS and Android APIs in JavaScript.
 Let's look at how it works.